gvwilson/thirdbit/talks/speaking.md

 ### Physically accessibility

-- All areas that are part of the conference should be accessible, including attendee seating, the stage, and social event venues
+- All areas that are part of the conference must be accessible, including attendee seating, the stage, and social event venues
   (where "accessible" means "complies with [2010 ADA Standards for Accessible Design][ada] or national equivalent").
-- Live captioning (which helps everyone, not just people who are hard of hearing).
+- You must provide live captioning (which helps everyone, not just people who are hard of hearing).

 ### Safety and security

-- Security should be provided as needed.
+- You must provide appropriate security at the venue.
-- No transfer or sale of my data (in particular, to conference sponsors) without express, prior, case-by-case approval.
+- You must not transfer or sell my data (not even to conference sponsors) without my express, prior, case-by-case approval.

 ### Gender neutral and accessible bathrooms

-- Including an option that is both gender neutral *and* accessible.
+- You must include accessible options for all genders.

 ### Self-identification

-- Provide stickers, nametag space, or the equivalent so that people can indicate their preferred names, titles, and pronouns.
+- You must provide stickers, nametag space, or an equivalent so that people can indicate their preferred names, titles, and pronouns.

 ### Scholarship program

-- If you have a scholarship program, don't call it "diversity scholarship": that reinforces the notion that "diverse" (which is often interpreted solely as racial diversity) candidates all need charity.
-- Call them "scholarships".
-  Be explicit to how you choose candidates, and don't make them recapitulate personal trauma to be approved.
+- If you have a scholarship program, you must be explicit about how you choose candidates, and must not require them to recapitulate personal trauma to be approved.
-- Include travel costs in scholarships so that you aren't excluding people who are economically disadvantaged.
+- You should include travel costs in scholarships so that you aren't excluding people who are economically disadvantaged.
   If you can't do this, make it clear that they are solely ticket scholarships.

 ### Stage setup

-- Ensure an accessible stage (see above).
+- You must ensure an accessible stage (see above).
-- Require all speakers to use a microphone (even—scratch that, *especially*—if they think they have loud voices, because otherwise you're requiring audience members to self-identify their needs).
+- You must require speakers to use a microphone (even—scratch that, *especially*—if they think they have loud voices, because otherwise you're requiring audience members to self-identify their needs).
-- Speaker's monitor (or an extra laptop so that speakers can see exactly what the audience is seeing).
-- Timer visible to the speaker (and enforced time limits for *everyone*).
+- Please provide a timer that is visible to the speaker and enforce time limits for *everyone*.

 ### Presentation computer

-- Speaker option of presenting from conference computer or their own (in order to accommodate custom setups, special needs, etc.).
+- You must give speakers the option of presenting from a conference computer or their own (in order to accommodate custom setups, special needs, etc.).
-- An opportunity to test the setup far enough in advance of speaking to be able to deal with any issues that arise.
+- You must provide an opportunity for speakers to test the setup far enough in advance of speaking to deal with any issues that arise.

 ## Force Majeure